 education, law, vocation

-A chat with Notre Dame Law School professor Nicole Stelle Garnett, a member of the Center's Faculty Advisory Committee, Senior Policy Advisor at the Alliance for Catholic Education, and Fellow of the Institute for Educational Initiatives.
+Notre Dame Law School professor Nicole Stelle Garnett is a member of the Center's Faculty Advisory Committee, a Senior Policy Advisor at the Alliance for Catholic Education, and a Fellow of the Institute for Educational Initiatives.

 December 14th, 2017 | 25 mins 52 secs

 This episode features New York Times columnist Ross Douthat.
 We talk about the vocation of the Catholic journalist, the influence of G. K. Chesterton on his own conversion, and the contemporary discussion surrounding "The Benedict Option" and "Disarming Beauty" as Christian approaches to the world.